 The timeframe for the Title IX Grievance Process begins with the filing of a Formal Complaint.

-The Grievance Process will be concluded within a reasonably prompt manner, and no longer than ninety (90) school days after the filing of the Formal Complaint, provided that the Process may be extended for a good reason, including but not limited to the absence of a party, a party's advisor, or a witness; concurrent law enforcement activity; or the need for language assistance or accommodation of disabilities.
+The Grievance Process will be concluded within a reasonably prompt manner, and no longer than ninety (90) business days}4 after the filing of the Formal Complaint, provided that the Process may be extended reason, including but not limited to the absence of a party, a party's advisor, or a witness; concurrent law enforcement activity; or the need for language assistance or accommodation of disabilities.
 The procedure for applying for extensions is described below.

 To file a Formal Complaint, a complainant must provide the Title IX Coordinator a written, signed complaint describing the facts alleged.
 Complainants are only able to file a Formal Complaint under this Policy if they are currently participating in, or attempting to participate in, the education programs or activities of SUNY Canton, including as an employee.
-For complainants who do not meet this criteria, the College will utilize existing policy in Student Rights and Responsibility
+For complainants who do not meet this criterion, the College will utilize existing policy in the SUNY Canton Code of Conduct.